CSpanias/cspanias.github.io/_posts/2023-12-13-HTB - TwoMillion.md

 DB_PASSWORD=SuperDuperPass123
 ```

-Since we have some credentials, we can try to switch users to `admin`:
+Since we have some credentials, we can try switching to the `admin` user:

 ```shell
 # switch to user admin